-- 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
+The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
 The study programme administration is responsible for announcing the test results.
-The privacy of students will be respected when test results are announced. - For all projects, including Work placement / Internship project, Business Report and het Graduation project test results will be announced within 15 days.
-See also the Examination overview for study year 2020-2021 in article 14. - 2.
-Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results.
+The privacy of students will be respected when test results are announced.
+For all projects, including Work placement / Internship project, Business Report and het Graduation project test results will be announced within 15 days.
+For the Graduation project, the results will be announced at the end of the graduation presentation.

+See also the Examination overview for study year 2021-2022 in article 15.

-- 3. Inspection is subject to the procedure described below. - 4.
+- 2. Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
+Inspection is subject to the procedure described below. - 4.
 Feedback is given according to the following procedure.
 Inspection and feedback is subject to the procedure described below.
 Within 2 weeks of the max. publication date of the results of the written tests the student will be given the opportunity to review the assessed test.
-During this period each student that took the test can get information about questions and assignments of the specific test and, if possible, of the norm that has been maintained for the assessment.
+During this period each student that took the test can get information about questions and assignments of the specific test and, of the norm that has been maintained for the assessment.